imposibrus/IotVegaNotifierLite/README.md

 - Install git (examle for ubuntu `apt-get install git`)
 #### Installing and running the application
 - Make a clone of the repository IotVegaNotifier `git clone https://github.com/VegaAbsolute/IotVegaNotifierLite.git`
-- Go to the Applications folder IotVegaNotifier `cd IotVegaNotifier`
+- Go to the Applications folder IotVegaNotifier `cd IotVegaNotifierLite`
 - Running the application `pm2 start npm -- start`
 - Configure IotVegaNotifier.
 Edit the config.ini file.
 - Restart the application so that the settings are applied `pm2 restart 0`
 > To view the program work use the command `pm2 monit` To exit the console, press CTRL+D
+#### Configuring autorun
+##### If pm2
+- `pm2 save`
+- `pm2 startup` and You simply have to copy/paste the line PM2 gives you and the startup script will be configured for your OS.
+##### Windows
+- `npm install -g qckwinsvc`
+- `qckwinsvc --name "IotVegaNotifierLite" --description "IotVegaNotifierLite" –script "G:\IOT VEGA\IotVegaNotifierLite\index.js" –startImmediately` - Where "G: \ IOT VEGA \ Iot Vega Notifier Lite \ index.js" is your application path

 [Description http API rus](api.md)

 ## Support devices